Society for the Study of Addiction

-The Society for the Study of Addiction (SSA) is a British society with charitable status that promotes the cause of research, public policy and treatment of addiction.
+The Society for the Study of Addiction (SSA) is a British society with charitable status that promotes the cause of research, public policy, and treatment of addiction.

 History

-The SSA was originally named The Society for the Study and Cure of Inebriety and was founded in 1884 by Dr Norman Kerr who was the first president.
+The SSA was originally named The Society for the Study and Cure of Inebriety and was founded in 1884 by Norman Kerr who was the first president.
 It was originally restricted to qualified practitioners and was established in response to the 1879 Habitual Drunkards Act.
 The word "Cure" was dropped from the title in 1887, and it was renamed the Society for the Study of Addiction to Alcohol and other Drugs in 1946.
 The organisation lifted the restriction on membership in 1959.

-In 1884 the SSA started publishing the British Journal of Inebriety, which became the British Journal of Addiction before changing to Addiction.
+In 1884, the SSA started publishing the British Journal of Inebriety, which became the British Journal of Addiction before changing to Addiction.

 Journals

 The SSA supports the publication of two academic journals, Addiction and Addiction Biology.
 Addiction publishes peer-reviewed research reports on pharmacological and behavioural addictions, bringing together research conducted within many different disciplines.
 Its goal is to serve international and interdisciplinary scientific and clinical communication, to strengthen links between science and policy and to stimulate and enhance the quality of debate.
 Addiction Biology focuses on neuroscience contributions which aim at advancing the understanding of aspects on the action of drugs of abuse and addictive processes.